About Jonas Mekas 100! Program

 This centennial celebration, Jonas Mekas 100!, seeks to expand global recognition of his work and encourage a deeper exploration of Mekas’ prolific contributions to cinema, film criticism, cultural organization, and, in particular, his body of poems and prose, now published in Lithuanian, French, German, English, Japanese, Hebrew, and many other languages.

-The centennial program features over 50 events in an expanding list of countries, including: Belgium, Denmark, Finland, France, Germany, Greece, Israel, Italy, Lithuania, Norway, Poland, South Korea, Sweden, Taiwan, Ukraine, the United Kingdom, and the United States.
+The centennial program features over 50 events in an expanding list of countries, including: Belgium, Denmark, Finland, France, Germany, Greece, Israel, Italy, Japan, Lithuania, Norway, Poland, South Korea, Sweden, Ukraine, the United Kingdom, and the United States.
 The vast scope of Mekas’ contribution to global cultural is examined through film screenings and retrospectives, exhibitions, readings, workshops, new publications and translations of Mekas’ writings, and concerts celebrating the spirit of his work, among other events.

 The Jonas Mekas 100! program features a very special logo created by his family and friends in collaboration with designer Anastasia Zizliauskas in New York, and adapted by the Acid design agency in Lithuania.
 The logo combines a replica of Mekas’ own signature with its uncanny resemblance to his signature fedora, and the program’s name Jonas Mekas 100! – captured in the typeface of his faithful Olympia Deluxe typewriter, which had sacrificed the exclamation point, among other keys, to make room for special Lithuanian language characters, compelling Mekas to improvise, when needed, with a combined comma and period, or even just writing in an exclamation point by hand.